-- Mental health conditions such as depression, anxiety, PTSD, bipolar disorder, and ADHD - Common ailments such as arthritis, asthma, diabetes, autoimmune disorders, and diseases - Temporary impairments such as a broken bone, recovery from significant surgery, or a pregnancy-related disability - A learning disability (such as dyslexia, reading comprehension), intellectual disability, autism, or acquired brain injury - Vision, hearing, or mobility challenges
+- Mental health conditions such as depression, anxiety, PTSD, or bipolar disorder - Common ailments such as arthritis, asthma, diabetes, autoimmune disorders, and diseases - Temporary impairments such as a broken bone, recovery from significant surgery, or a pregnancy-related disability - Neurodevelopmental disorders such as a learning disability, intellectual disability, autism, acquired brain injury, or ADHD - Vision, hearing, or mobility conditions

-Available services include extended test time, quiet testing environments, tutoring, counseling and advising, alternate formats of materials (such as audio books or E-texts), assistive technology, on-campus transportation, and more.
+Available services include extended test time, quiet testing environments, academic assistance and tutoring through the LIGHT Center, counseling and advising, alternate formats of course materials (e.g., audio books, braille, E-texts), assistive technology, learning disability assessments, approval for personal attendants, interpreters, priority registration, on-campus transportation, adaptive physical education and living skills courses, and more.
 If you believe you might benefit from disability- or health-related services and accommodations, please contact Student Accessibility Support Services (SASS).
-If you are unsure whether you qualify, please contact SASS for a consultation: sass@redwoods.edu.
+If you are unsure whether you qualify, please contact Student Accessibility Support Services (SASS) for a consultation: sass@redwoods.edu.